JonZeolla/Configs/apple/productivity/README.md

     git clone https://github.com/jonzeolla/configs/ ~/src/jonzeolla/configs/
     ```
 1. Run `~/src/jonzeolla/apple/productivity/setup.sh`
-    1. Ensure that iTerm 2 has been properly configured (has a "Presenter Mode" profile, is using Solarized Dark theme, etc.).
+    1. Ensure that iTerm 2 has been properly configured (has a "Presenter Mode" profile, is using Solarized Dark theme, is using the Source Code Pro for Powerline font, etc.).
 If it is not, follow the following steps:
-        1. After completion, open iTerm 2, open Preferences, click on the "Profiles" icon in the preferences toolbar, then select the "colors" tab.
+        1. After completion, open iTerm 2, open Preferences > Profiles > Colors.
 Click on the "load presets" and select "import...".
 Select the Solarized Dark theme file from ~/.iterm2/ (To display hidden files, press command, shift, and period).\*
         1. To apply the Solarized color presets into iTerm 2, select an existing profile from the profile list window on the left, or create a new profile.
 Then select the Solarized Dark preset from the "Load Presets" drop down.\*
+        1. Set the font under Preferences > Profiles > Text to Source Code Pro for Powerline.
 1. Open the App Store and install purchased/desirable apps under "Purchased" (Magnet, NFC Tools, ...)
 1. Set appropriate Security & Privacy settings under System Preferences > Security & Privacy > Privacy.
 1. Configure [scrolling](https://support.apple.com/kb/ph25291?locale=en_US) to have a "non-natural" scroll direction.